 My Third Prejudice to an Opposing Point of View (Variant)

 Older volunteers can volunteer in-person if volunteer organizations adapt their programs.
-It is important to think holistically about the vital role played by older volunteers.
+It is important to think holistically about the vital role older volunteers play.
 Colibaba (2022) argues, “The attitudes and actions portrayed by volunteers and programs alike, through their personal resiliency to remain a volunteer during the pandemic and through programs’ abilities to adapt, help ensure the sustainability of older voluntarism as a whole” (p.
 5).

 Additionally, older volunteers prefer in-person interaction as long as they feel safe.
 In-person volunteering sustains the sense of community sustainability.
 Older volunteers maintain a sense of usefulness and social connectedness that virtual volunteering does not.
 As Toquero (2021) asserts, “Agencies or support groups can create volunteerism among older adults” (p.
 2).